devrgvd/GitPractice/README.md

-# GitClassRoomNov17
-This repository is for learning git
+This repository is for learning

-I would be making smaller commits

-Trying to commit using ssh user

 This is second readme change